tfausak/tfausak.github.io/_posts/2012-04-26-serving-atom-feeds-with-github-pages.md

     < Expires: Fri, 27 Apr 2012 16:47:37 GMT
     < Cache-Control: max-age=86400
     < Accept-Ranges: bytes
     <

 In short, to get GitHub pages to serve your Atom feed with the right MIME type, use `.atom` instead of `.xml`.
 (The same thing goes for
-RSS: `.rss` instead of `.xml`.)
+RSS: use `.rss` instead of `.xml`.)

 Renaming the sitemap means that anyone subscribed to that feed won't receive updates.
 I could keep both of them around indefinitely, but I don't want to duplicate the content.
-Instead, I'll truncate the feed and add a note to use the new URL.
-Eventually, I'll delete it entirely.
+Instead, I'll create a feed at the old URL with one entry that points to the new URL.

 [1]: https://www.google.com/webmasters/tools/
 [2]: http://validator.w3.org/feed/